pocketzworld/creator-docs/pages/learn/designer-resources/concepts/generalfaq.md

 We're continuing to expand opportunities for all designers to participate in the art creation process; so if you haven't won yet, don't give up!
 There's something out there for everybody ^-^

+#### Are there any items that are off limits?
+Why?

+Right now, we are not accepting designs for Profile Backgrounds or contact lens accessories in HR Concepts.
+We want to be mindful about how and when we release novel item types, and reserve lenses and backgrounds for special drops only.
+Unless specifically stated, these item types are not eligible in any Concept or in HR Ideas!

 ## Creature Club

 #### Can I design items that match the HCC aesthetic?